 top of page

-• Writer's pictureContributor
+Writer's pictureContributor

 Green Economy & Climate Change Cooperation between India and the European Union/ UK

-As part of EICBI’s campaign called “EuropeIndia40 VIEWS: Hear from the leaders who will shape the future of UK–India/ EU–India relations’’ an initiative to promote the works of #EuropeIndia40 leaders, the 2nd MINI SUMMIT was successfully delivered virtually on the 26th of February 2021.
+As part of EICBI’s campaign titled “EuropeIndia40 VIEWS: Hear from the leaders who will shape the future of UK–India/ EU–India relations’’ an initiative to promote the works of #EuropeIndia40 leaders, the 2nd MINI SUMMIT was successfully delivered virtually on the 26th of February 2021.
 The 1st Mini summit was on the IMPACT OF BREXIT ON EU INDIA AND UK INDIA RELATIONS AND WAS HELD on 22nd January.

-The Mini Summit saw prominent current leaders sharing the stage with EuropeIndia40 Leaders to discuss the Green Economy and Climate Change Co operation between India and UK / EU.
-Current Leaders from British Parliament, European Parliament, and Indian Parliament who participated in the discussion were
+The Mini Summit saw current prominent leaders sharing the stage with EuropeIndia40 Leaders to discuss the Green Economy and Climate Change Co operation between India and UK / EU.

-• Dr Kirit P Solanki MP, Member of Parliament - India/ Member- Standing Committee on Environment, Forest & Climate Change
+• Dr. Kirit P Solanki MP, Member of Parliament - India/ Member- Standing Committee on Environment, Forest & Climate Change

-• Ms Svenja Hahn MEP, Member of European Parliament - Germany
+• Ms. Svenja Hahn MEP, Member of European Parliament - Germany

-• Mr Robert Peter Moore MP, Member of Parliament - United Kingdom/ Member of Environment, Food and Rural Affairs select committee
+• Mr. Robert Peter Moore MP, Member of Parliament - United Kingdom/ Member of Environment, Food and Rural Affairs select committee

 EuropeIndia40 Leaders who were part of the panel discussions included